sharkmoos/paddingOracle/README.md

     I1     = 00     ^ 01
     I2     = 01

-If the Oracle tells us our ciphertext is invalid we can change the value of C1'[16] to 01, 02 etc until we get valid ciphertext.
+If the oracle tells us our ciphertext is invalid we can change the value of C1'[16] to 01, 02 etc until we get valid ciphertext.
 In the poc code on [GitHub][https://github.com/sharkmoos/paddingOracle/] we got valid padding for 33 (spoken as three three not 33, it is in hex).
 So lets put that into our formula!

     I2     = 0x51     ^ 01
     I2     = 0x33